rdmolony/til/add-conda-to-the-powershell-profile.md

-# Adding conda to the powershell profile
+# Add conda to the powershell profile

 I wanted to automatically activate [`conda`](https://github.com/conda/conda) in powershell on startup.